-As the trend toward urbanization and fragmentation continues, the region should consider taking a more deliberate approach to managing its natural infrastructure in order to continue to receive the benefits of open spaces, something which the USACE addresses in its engineering with nature initiatives (US Army Corps of Engineers (USACE), 2022), which align natural and engineering processes to deliver economic, environmental, and social benefits efficiently and sustainably through collaborative projects.
+As the trend toward urbanization and fragmentation continues, the region should consider taking a more deliberate approach to managing its natural infrastructure in order to continue to receive the benefits of open spaces, something which the USACE addresses in its engineering with nature initiatives (USACE, 2022), which align natural and engineering processes to deliver economic, environmental, and social benefits efficiently and sustainably through collaborative projects.
 The TWDB also identified local, state, and national parks and wildlife management areas that form part of the region's natural infrastructure, all of which are illustrated in Figure 1.19.